Clinical scientist, embryology

 You need to have:

-- laboratory skills, and the ability to plan and design research investigations and experiments
+- strong laboratory skills, including planning and carrying out investigations and experiments

-- an analytical and investigative mind for assessing scientific, technical and medical literature
+- an analytical approach for interpreting scientific, technical and medical information

 - meticulous documentation and record-keeping skills